marius311/CMBLensing.jl/docs/CMB_design_doc.md

 	I do like your way more since its more "Julian", but at least like you mention in your code comment, this should be possible in 0.6.
 For now I do things by hand with `@swappable`, and we could switch to `promote_rules` once 0.6 comes out with minimal impact elsewhere.

+	**Update**: Actually, I've got a way which uses `promote` working in 0.5 which works by adding `promote_type` methods for Field types, rather than `promote_rule`.
+Its very slightly hacky, and can be made entirely not-hacky on 0.6.

 2. The second reason is that its more flexible.
 For example, one might imagine two implementations of `Field{Flat,S0,Map}`, the default one I currently have coded up, and maybe one where we use the GPU, or ArrayFire.
 In that case, the new type (say `GPUFlatS0Map`) still inherits from `Field{Flat,S0,Map}`, so it gets all of the behavior from that, then maybe I have one or two functions to change.
 With your option, `GPUSpin0Pix` is completely independent of `Spin0Pix` and a bunch of the code needs to be copied.

 One of your concerns was remembering names of things.
 Hopefully the naming conventions below help that (remembering `FlatS0Map` should in theory be just as easy to remember as `Field{Flat,S0,Map}`).